-5G Networking Slicing: A Golden Opportunity for Telcos?
+5G Network Slicing: A Golden Opportunity for Telcos?

 With telcos already investing heavily in the digital transformation of their traditional, physical, siloed networks, they are also looking for ways to monetize the results with the goal of making profitable return.
 One of the ways in which they can do this is through network slicing.